prettier/prettier/website/blog/2022-01-06-prettier-begins-paying-maintainers.md

 title: "Prettier begins paying maintainers"
 ---

-Prettier, an opiniated code formatter for JavaScript and many web languages, has been accepting donations at [OpenCollective](https://opencollective.com/prettier) since 2019 and thanks to many generous donations we now have \$50,000 in the bank!
+Prettier, an opinionated code formatter for JavaScript and many web languages, has been accepting donations at [OpenCollective](https://opencollective.com/prettier) since 2019 and thanks to many generous donations we now have \$50,000 in the bank!
 As a result, we are now able to pay the two active maintainers \$1,500/month each.
 This funding will ensure that they will be able to continue consistent maintenance of Prettier into the future.

 <!--truncate-->